Jake Shields

-Jake Shields (born January 9, 1979) is a far-right American political activist, podcaster, and former mixed martial artist.
-He was the last Rumble on the Rock Welterweight Champion, the only Elite XC Welterweight Champion, a former Shooto Welterweight Champion and former Strikeforce Middleweight Champion.
-He also fought in the Ultimate Fighting Championship (UFC) challenging Georges St. Pierre for the UFC Welterweight Championship.
-After his loss to Akira Kikuchi, he won 15 consecutive fights over six years until his loss to UFC Welterweight Champion Georges St-Pierre.
+Jake Shields (born January 9, 1979) is a right-wing American political activist, podcaster, and former mixed martial artist.

+Shields was the last Rumble on the Rock Welterweight Champion, the only Elite XC Welterweight Champion, a former Shooto Welterweight Champion and former Strikeforce Middleweight Champion.
+He notably held a 15-fight winning streak for six years, which was carried over to the Ultimate Fighting Championship (UFC), unitil it was broken in a loss to Georges St. Pierre in a UFC Welterweight Championship fight.
 He described his style as "American Jiu-Jitsu".

-Shields hosts the Fight Back podcast.
-He has expressed white nationalism, antisemitism, Holocaust denial and anti-LGBTQ rhetoric.
+Following his retirement from combat sports, Shields transitioned into online political commentary, hosting the Fight Back podcast.
+He has promoted white nationalist, antisemitism including Holocaust denial, anti-LGBTQ rhetoric and conspiracy theories.

 Early life

-Shields was raised near Mountain Ranch, California.
-He was a wrestler at Calaveras High School, and then a junior college wrestler at Cuesta College.
-In 2001, he received a wrestling scholarship to San Francisco State University.
+Jake Shields was born on January 9, 1979 to his father Jack and mother Billie, he was raised near Mountain Ranch, California.
+Shields began wrestling at the age of nine and went on to wrestle at Calaveras High School where he finished in 2nd Place at the AAU (Amateur Athletic Union) National Freestyle Championships.
+Following high school, he attended junior college and was a two-time junior college All American wrestler at Cuesta College.
+During his time at Cuesta Shields, he would begin to train MMA with Chuck Lindell who was friends with the Cuesta wrestling coach.

+In 2001, he received a wrestling scholarship to San Francisco State University where he wrestled for one year.
+By 2002, Shields began training at the Cesar Gracie Gym and dropped out of school to focus on fighting.

-Mixed martial arts
+Mixed martial arts career

-Shields is perhaps best known for his 15-fight winning streak, finishing eight of his eleven opponents before being defeated by UFC welterweight champion Georges St-Pierre in a unanimous decision in a five round battle at UFC 129.
+Shields is perhaps best known for his 15-fight winning streak, finishing eight of his eleven opponents before being defeated by UFC welterweight champion Georges St-Pierre in a unanimous decision in a five-round battle at UFC 129.
 Shields has captured the Shooto World Mixed Martial Arts Championship and the Rumble on the Rock World Championship.
 He submitted Nick Thompson via guillotine choke in a bout for the Elite XC Welterweight Championship.

 He finished in 3rd place at the ADCC Submission Fighting World Championship in 2005.

-At Strikeforce: Lawler vs. Shields he fought EliteXC's last middleweight champion and former two-time ICON Sport middleweight champion at a catchweight of 182 lb.
+At Strikeforce: Lawler vs. Shields, he fought EliteXC's last middleweight champion and former two-time ICON Sport middleweight champion at a catchweight of 182 lb.
 Shields pounced and secured a guillotine choke to finish his opponent via submission at 2:02 of the first round.

-At Strikeforce: Fedor vs. Rogers he fought Jason 'Mayhem' Miller for the vacant Strikeforce Middleweight Championship after Cung Le stepped down as champion to pursue his acting career.
+At Strikeforce: Fedor vs. Rogers, he fought Jason 'Mayhem' Miller for the vacant Strikeforce Middleweight Championship after Cung Le stepped down as champion to pursue his acting career.
 Shields defeated Miller via unanimous decision.

 Shields successfully defended his title, defeating former Pride World Welterweight and Pride Middleweight Champion Dan Henderson via unanimous decision on April 17, 2010, at Strikeforce: Nashville.